shobhitha/qa_formy_app_pytest_sele_python/README.md

-This project automates testing of UI application formy_app(https://formy-project.herokuapp.com/).
+This project automates testing of UI application formy_app(https://formy-project.herokuapp.com/) using Python, pytest, selenium sebdriver and pytest-html.
 The entire framework is based on Page Object Model (POM) which reduces code duplication and increases the ease of test framework maintenance.

 **Page Object Model(POM) structure for this projects is as follows:**